grscheller/scheller-linux-archive/linux/notes/ArchLinuxNotes/gnomeConf.md

 ### gnome-tweak
 * Changed default theme from Adwaita to Adwaita-dark
 * Turned on removable drive menu (to left of status menu)
-* Tured on "Launch Mew Instance" extension
+* Turned on "Launch Mew Instance" extension
 * Turned on "Clipboard Indicator" extension (after installing from AUR)

 ### Layout